 - Do not enter bat roosts or handle the animals.

 - Please respect private property.
 Ask permission if the bat roost is on someone else's land.

-Download the Full 2016 Bat Count data form here (PDF)
+- Download the Annual Bat Count instructions here (PDF) (2020)

-Download the 2016 Short Bat Count data form here (PDF) (short-version)
+- Download the 2020 Bat Count data form here (PDF)